2600hz/kazoo/applications/callflow/doc/directory.md

 #### Schema

-Validator for the directory callflow's data object
+Validator for the directory callflow data object